itranslatepple/NYTPhotoViewer/README.md

 ## Inspiration

-NYTPhotoViewer draws feature inspiration from Facebook and Tweetbot’s image viewers.
+NYTPhotoViewer draws feature inspiration from https://github.com/itranslatepple/chainlist/commit/f8f4f0ac536359de0869638d7ecca97b68031a19 and Tweetbot’s image viewers.
 If this implementation isn’t to your liking, you may consider [JTSImageViewController](https://github.com/jaredsinclair/JTSImageViewController) or [IDMPhotoBrowser](https://github.com/ideaismobile/IDMPhotoBrowser).

 ## Implementation